Succeed in Life with These 4 types of Mentors

 4. The Challenger

-This type of mentor is not meant to be your best friend.
+This type of life coach is not meant to be your best friend.
 They will tell it like it is.
 The challenger will be the one to hold the line.
 Ask the tough questions.
 You don’t always need the happy mom type.
 If you truly want to grow in your life and field, they will point out areas of weakness and look for the potential dangers.
 They don’t sugar coat things.
 Run and idea by your challenger and they will be quick to tell you if it stinks or not.
 The challenger is harsh and for your own good.

 If coming from the right place, you will be quickly realigned and placed on the right path.
 Challengers are extremely smart, savvy and move fast.
 They are on the move and don’t have time for coffee talk.
 Call your cheerleader mentor.
 They will have an answer and move on it.

 What would it look like to not have mentors cheering you on?
 How would it feel to not have a strong, steady and capable person helping to guide you onto the right path?
 How about not having that one person who can plug you in with someone from the community?